Sister Abhaya murder case: CBI

 On 29 March 1993, the FIR in the case was registered by the CBI.
 The CBI started investigating the death of Sister Abhaya under the direct supervision of its officer Varghese P. Thomas.

 On 29 November 1996, the CBI issued the first final report.
 The author of the report, A.K.
 Ohri, stated that he could not determine whether Abhaya's death was suicide or homicide.
 The report was not accepted by the Chief Judicial Magistrate's Court.
 On 9 July 1999, the CBI issued a second final report authored by Surinder Paul.
 Paul concluded that Abahya's death was a homicide, but he could not establish the identity of the perpetrators.
 Paul's report was also not accepted by the court.
 On 25 August 2005, the CBI issued yet another report, authored by R.R.
 Sahay.
-Sahay concluded that there was no indication that anyone was involved in Abahya's death.
+Sahay concluded that there was no indication that anyone was involved in Abhaya's death.
 The report was again not accepted.
 On 4 September 2008, the court turned the investigation over to the Kerala branch of the CBI.

 Some of the initial manipulations in the case by the local police and crime branch, alleged by CBI are: